 In order to get onto a degree course you will usually need at least two A levels.
 An A level in an IT based subject would be a great help.

-Another option is to get onto a Degree Apprenticeship in a relevant area.
+Another option is to get onto a Higher Level or Degree Apprenticeship in a relevant area.

 So now is a great time to start planning your route through to university.
 IT based subjects at GCSE and A level would help you to stand out from the crowd.
 Also, try to get as much experience of working with databases as you can.
 This could be through work experience, a part-time job, or maybe at school or college.